2 - Using URLs, Titles, Headings and CMS Meta Data Fields to Maximize SEO

 - Do not try to trick search engines by using a headline that is irrelevant to your content.
 For example, a winery website using a headline to promote the benefits of a pharmaceutical drug can be red-flagged by search engines.

 HTML restricts each page to one H1 tag, so take advantage of the opportunity to maximize SEO.

 Click on the Meta Tags tab in the item you want to edit (article, product, etc.)

 Meta Descriptions provide additional page level information so your page can be found in searches.
 The Meta Decription corresponds to the text displayed under the blue link in Google search results.
-In the Meta Description, try to describe what the page is about in about two sentences or 150 characters.
+In the Meta Description, try to describe what the page is about in a few sentences or 300 characters.

 Maximizing SEO for Categories

 If you use category pages to display your content (articles or products) in hyperlinked lists, there are SEO options you can define to maximize your SEO for the category.

 Click on the Meta Tags Tab to edit